justinolcott/Ski-Challenge-Website/README.md

 ### Authorization Services, Account Creation, and Login

 ## Simon Login
+- I learned how we use hash to not save passwords, to use uuid for tokens, how we can use cookies to save tokens, and how we can use authentification to then create a secure api router.
 - include cookieParser and bcrypt
 ```
 const cookieParser = require('cookie-parser');